doughahn/unofficial-opf-guides/docs/play-by-post.md

 ### Round Tokens
 ----
 Most play by post GMs use Google Slides.
 A standard style is to use square tokens for enemies and round tokens for PCs.
-To make a round token in SLides:
+To make a round token in Slides:

 1. Drag your artwork onto the slide
 1. Select the image